How long do tyres last?

 Yes, the most powerful cars in the world also need regular servicing and replacements.

-Why do tyres need to be replaced?
+How long do car tyres last and why do tyres need to be replaced?

 Even if you drive on the best roads in the world, there are multiple factors which lead to tyres needing to be replaced.
 Here are a few reasons which increase wear and requires sooner replacements: